-Puppy’s should be socialised between the ages of 6 or 8 weeks up to 16 weeks.
+Puppy’s should be socialised between the age of 6 to 8 weeks and for up to 16 weeks.
 This period is key in developing your pet’s future confidence.
 It’s when they discover new experiences and learn what is safe and what is not.

 Usually puppy’s stay with their breeder up until around 8 weeks, where it will learn how to interact with its littermates.
 After this it's over to the new owner to introduce the puppy to new experiences.

-Puppies not socialised properly during this time move into adulthood fearing certain people or situations.
+Puppies that are not socialised properly during this time, risk moving into adulthood fearing certain people or situations.
 This can be a challenge for new adult dog owners.

 Don't be tempted to think that your dog breed doesn't need it.
-Even sociable dogs like Labrador Retrievers need socialisation in order to help develop the confidence and disposition they're so well known for.
+Even sociable dogs like Labrador Retrievers need socialisation in order to help develop the confidence and disposition they're known for.

 Meeting children and adults

 Puppies: If you own a puppy you should introduce your puppy to children and adults as early as possible.
 However, don’t pass your puppy to them.
-Instead, let your puppy go over in her own time.
-She needs to feel comfortable enough to do this, and able to extract herself if needs be.
+Instead, let your puppy go over to them in their own time.
+They need to feel comfortable enough to do this, and able to extract themselves if needs be.

-If your dog is showing any signs of anxiety, then remove her from the situation, and try again later.
-She’ll show she’s anxious by holding her tail down, her ears back and staying away.
+If your dog is showing signs of anxiety, then remove them from the situation and try again later.
+They’ll show they're anxious by holding thei tail down, ears back and staying away.

 Adult dogs: For adult dogs, you should again allow your dog to approach adults and children in their own time.
-Don’t force the situation as she may feel very nervous.
-Try to only introduce new people once a week, so as not to overwhelm her.
+Don’t force the situation as they may feel nervous.
+Try to introduce new people once a week, so as not to overwhelm her.

-If she runs and hides, then try doing something you know she likes, like cooking some of her favourite food.
-Don’t try and persuade her to come out just let her come to you.
+If they run and hide, then try doing something you know they like, such as cooking some of their favourite food.
+Don’t try and persuade them to come out just let them come to you.

 The important thing is to ignore any bad behaviour and reward the good.
-You don’t want to be reinforcing her fears about a certain situation.
+You don’t want to be reinforcing their fears about a certain situation.

 Introducing a puppy to an older dog

-It’s important to introduce your puppy to a range of dogs so that she learns valuable social skills from them, and that she has nothing to fear.
+It’s important to introduce your puppy to a range of dogs so that they learn valuable social skills from them, and that they have nothing to fear.